-Artistic Director.
-Brian will direct the 2017 ensemble in Measure for Measure.
-He is an actor, director, teacher and acting coach based in New York City.
-Brian directs at the Juilliard School Drama Division, and serves on the acting faculties of the National Theater Institute (NTI) at the Eugene O’Neill Theater Center, Playwrights Horizon’s Theater School at New York University/Tisch School of the Arts and CAP21.
-Brian has also taught at the NYSF/Public Theater, Vassar College’s Powerhouse Apprentice Training Program, Manhattanville College, New York Conservatory for Dramatic Arts, Hudson Valley Shakespeare Festival and Yale University’s Dwight-Edgewood Project.
+Artistic Director/Director of Measure for Measure.
+Brian is an actor, director, teacher and acting coach based in New York City.
+Brian directs at the Juilliard School and serves on the acting faculties of the National Theater Institute (NTI) at the Eugene O’Neill Theater Center and Playwrights Horizon’s Theater School at New York University/Tisch School of the Arts.
+Brian has also taught and/or directed at the NYSF/Public Theater, Vassar College’s Powerhouse Apprentice Training Program, Manhattanville College, New York Conservatory for Dramatic Arts, Hudson Valley Shakespeare Festival and Yale University’s Dwight-Edgewood Project.
 Brian has a BFA from Boston University, an MFA from the Yale School of Drama as well as training from the British American Drama Academy (B.A.D.A.) at Oxford University.
-He is a proud member of the Actors Center in New York City.
+He is a proud member of the Actors Center and the National Alliance of Acting Teachers.

 Jessi D. Hill